RoryMB/PolyLLM/README.md

 import polyllm
 ```

-Run `python -m polyllm` to see the full list of known OpenAI, Google, and Anthropic models.
+Run `python -m polyllm` to see the full list of detected Ollama, OpenAI, Google, and Anthropic models.

 ### Basic Usage
 ```python